nakayoshi/quote/README.md

 ## How it works

-Quote uses Discord's Webhook API to send messages with a customized username and an avatar.
+Quote uses Discord's Webhook API to send messages with a customised username and an avatar.
 We delete the original message and use this technique to pretend the message as if it was sent by another user.

 ## FAQ